Cook smarter

 • You have a mental library of 10-15 go-to meals.

 That's when you can expand.
 Add a fifth planned meal.
 Start incorporating one new recipe per week.
-Try batch-cooking a big recipe on Sunday and using leftovers for two weeknight dinners.
-Experiment with a weekly template — Meatless Monday, Taco Tuesday, whatever structure appeals to you.
+Try batch cooking a big recipe on Sunday and using leftovers for two weeknight dinners.
+Experiment with a weekly template with theme nights: Meatless Monday, Taco Tuesday, one-pot Wednesday, whatever structure appeals to you.

-3. Month 2: Add one new recipe per week, start using leftovers strategically
+Month 2 Add variety One new recipe per week, use leftovers strategically for second meals

-4. Month 3+: Full week planned, batch cooking, maybe planning lunches too
+Month 3+ Full system Whole week planned, batch cooking on weekends, maybe planning lunches too

 Nobody goes from zero to meal-prep-influencer in a week.
-Give yourself permission to start small and build up.
+Give yourself permission to start small.
 The families who stick with meal planning long-term are the ones who started with three meals on a Post-it note, not seven in a color-coded binder.

 The bottom line